 Analysis: The End Of The 'Caliphate' Doesn't Mean The End Of ISIS

+There are still reports of sporadic gunfire.
+Afrin characterizes this as rooting out "sleeper cells" and "cleaning up operations of the towns."

+Mustafa Bali, the head of the SDF press office, said in a tweet Saturday that anti-ISIS forces were commemorating "thousands of martyrs whose efforts made the victory possible."

-On Friday, en route to Florida aboard Air Force One, White House press secretary Sarah Sanders announced that ISIS' "territorial caliphate has been eliminated in Syria."
+Earlier, on Friday, en route to Florida aboard Air Force One, White House press secretary Sarah Sanders had already announced that ISIS' "territorial caliphate has been eliminated in Syria."

 Sanders showed reporters a before-and-after map of Syria, indicating that ISIS no longer controlled any territory.